House Fires: Common Causes And Prevention Tips

 If a grease fire occurs, take the following actions:

-- Immediately turn off the stove top, if possible.
+- Turn off the stove top, immediately if possible.

 - Cover the pan with a heavy metal lid.
 Don’t use a glass or ceramic lid, as these materials can shatter.
 If you don’t have a lid, use a cookie sheet.